 6. “Describe a time when you encountered a problem at work and how you dealt with it.”

 This is a behavioral question that evaluates problem-solving skills and resilience.
-Are you someone who can stay calm under pressure and find creative solutions to challenges?
-Or do you buckle under peer pressure and conflict?
+The goal is to show that you are someone who can stay calm under pressure and think strategically to solve problems.

-• Use the STAR method – Situation, Task, Action, Result – to showcase how you would handle a conflict.
+- Use the STAR method – Situation, Task, Action, Result – to showcase how you have handled conflicts or challenges in the past.

 Example:

-“In my last job, we experienced an unexpected 30% decrease in our budget.
+“In my last job, we faced an unexpected 30% decrease in our budget.
 The challenge was to deliver the same results with less money.
-I led a team brainstorming session how we could increase efficiency, and we negotiated partnerships with vendors to lower the costs.
-As a result, we were able to deliver the same level of service despite budget restraints.
+I led a team brainstorming session how we could increase our efficiency, and we negotiated partnerships with vendors to lower the costs.
+This helped us complete the project within budget constraints.

 7. “Do you have any questions for us?”